CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Changelog ==

-= 1.14 =
+= 1.13.1 =
-* 2015-11-28
+* 2015-11-12
+* [TWEAK] Adjusting episode recorded date display to be more human readable on the episode edit screen
-* [TWEAK] Adding new URL structure specifically for the audio player file URLs
+* [TWEAK] Adding new URL structure specifically for the audio player file URLs (not publicly visible)
+* [TWEAK] Updating episode cache to cache series queries separately
 * [TWEAK] Updating related links in the plugin list table

 = 1.13 =